 “Transparency is a replacement for trust.”

-And I think they speak to them to making data available
+And I think this speaks to then to making data available

 because it’s based on those data that decisions are made.